 A typical initial investment is £0.5 million, but it can be up to £2 million.
 Over time, with companies that succeed up to £9 million could be invested.
 Oxford tries to provide companies with sufficient capital to last over 12-24 months so management can focus on running the business rather than having to raise capital constantly.

 Oxford likes starting with small investments and adding more to the successful ones over time.
 They are fully engaged “hands on” investors with early stage companies as that's when they believe they can have the most influence on a business’s success and it helps them decide whether management is any good.

 In companies with high growth potential, a lot of the investment goes into R&D. However, in the majority of companies it goes into widening out the product range, sales and marketing.
 The companies invested in often benefit from the wider knowledge-based EIS rules that allow a greater level of investment and into older companies than other more traditional EIS companies.

 40-50% each year goes into new investments, and the balance into follow-on investments.
-Each investor will typically invest in 10-12 companies.
+Each investor will typical invest in 10-12 companies.
 The follow-on investments tend to be bigger investments.
-Presently Oxford has 20 active companies in their portfolio such as Push Doctor (a provider of online video GP appointments) and Gazoob (a software company designing family and educational apps).
+Presently Oxford has 20 active companies in their portfolio such as Push Doctor (a provider of online video GP appointments) and Attest (a company providing smartphone-enabled market research services).
 Overall, Oxford is investing about £20 million a year into growth companies.